89. THE STOLEN BICYCLE

 n’t you got any cheaper rooms? – Wen’t have any vacant on Sunday.
 Wealways booked up at weekend.
 And nothing’s cancelled so far.

-He coming from Denver, USA.
+He will becoming from Denver, USA.

-He’ll staying in London until Tuesday.
+He’ll bestaying in London until Tuesday.